chef/chef-web-docs/chef_master/source/knife_windows.rst

    $ /opt/chef/embedded/bin/gem install knife-windows

-where ``/opt/chef/embedded/bin/`` is the path to the location where the chef-client expects knife plugins to be located.
-If the chef-client was installed using RubyGems, omit the path in the previous example.
+where ``/opt/chef/embedded/bin/`` is the path to the location where the Chef Infra Client expects knife plugins to be located.
+If the Chef Infra Client was installed using RubyGems, omit the path in the previous example.

 .. end_tag